Reddish orange vintage Pyrex refrigerator dish with most of paint worn off.

 Now click on this link to see the answer!

-Please share and browse the photo library (click on the #XRFTesting link above) of this site to see items I have personally tested that have tested both positive and negative for lead.
+Please share and browse the photo library (click on the #XRFTesting link above) on this site to see other items Lead Safe Mama, LLC has personally tested that showed both positive and negative results for Lead.

-To learn more about XRF Testing & the potential implications of Lead in cookware click HERE and HERE.
+To learn more about XRF testing and the potential implications of Lead in cookware, click HERE and HERE.

 As always, please let me know if you have any questions.